 MIHA is an annual, statewide-representative survey of women with a recent live birth in California.
 MIHA collects self-reported information about maternal and infant experiences and about maternal attitudes and behaviors before, during and shortly after pregnancy.

-WIC Participant and Program Characteristics 2014 (PC 2014) summarizes the demographic characteristics of participants in the WIC Program nationwide in April 2014.
+WIC Participant and Program Characteristics 2018 (PC 2018) summarizes the demographic characteristics of participants in the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) nationwide in April 2018.
 It includes information on participant income and nutrition risk characteristics, estimates breastfeeding initiation rates for WIC infants, and describes WIC members of migrant farm-worker families.